Specifications for organising ERA’s congresses and meetings

 Below are two tables related to the hospitality offered to Congress guests irrespectively of their role.

-Accommodation is in a double room for a single use for three nights unless otherwise pointed out.
-If a guest has an accompanying person, he/she should pay the difference owed (if any) directly to the hotel.
+Accommodation is in a double room for single use for three nights, unless otherwise pointed out.
+If a guest has an accompanying person, he/she should personally pay the difference owed (if any).

 To view the full rules regarding the complimentary hotel accommodation and travel one must make reference to those for the speakers (see above), except for the ERA Council Members (see also above).